fadeomar/outdoors/README.md

   * Surce order :
     if we have two elements have the exact same specifity , so in this case the last CSS declaration written in the code is the one that will apply

+## Process Valuses in CSS :
+the declared values are process in six different steps starting form declared value to the final actual value , so :
+  1- Declared values : author declaration .
+  2- Cascaded values : after cascading .
+  3- Specified values: defulting if there is no cascaded value .
+  4- Computed value : converting relative values to absolute (cnvarted all words or units to relative values)
+  5- Used values : final calculations, based on layout (like the persantage valuse converted to px)
+  6- Actual value : browser and device restrictions